-Inspired by the spices of chai, this warming version of traditional honey and lemon is just the ticket to sip on as the weather grows colder.
-I adapted this from my mother’s recipe, which she concocted following a trip to India.
-I have the suspicion her recipe varies a little every time, so it is not a precise science… Whenever anyone develops a sore throat, she whips up an enormous vat of this brew, adding honey instead of sugar to sweeten.
+This warming version of traditional honey and lemon is just the ticket to sip on as the weather grows colder.
+I adapted this from my mum’s recipe, and have the suspicion she varies it a little every time, so it is not a precise science… Whenever anyone develops a sore throat, she whips up an enormous vat of this brew, adding honey instead of sugar to sweeten.
 She leaves it stewing in the pot all day, reheating it for top-ups and diluting it if it gets too strong.

 Remove the cardamom pods and crush the seeds to a coarse powder using a pestle and mortar.
 Scrape the skin off the ginger, and finely slice it into small pieces.